revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 ---

-4. Explain us about Functional interfaces.
+4.Explain us about Functional interfaces.

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"> <summary> <b> Show Answer </b> </summary>
 <blockquote markdown="1">

-An Interface that contains exactly one abstract method is known as functional interface.
-It can have any number of defaults, static methods but can contain only one abstract method.
-It can also declare methods of object class.
-Functional Interface is also known as Single Abstract Method Interfaces or SAM Interfaces.
+An Interface that contains exactly one abstract method is known as functional interface.It can have any number of defaults, static methods but can contain only one abstract method.It can also declare methods of object class.Functional Interface is also known as Single Abstract Method Interfaces or SAM Interfaces.

 </blockquote>
 </details>